aja-aja-pix/head-spa-prague/README.md

 - Building an interactive calendar component with JavaScript
 - Applying design thinking to create an intuitive user experience

-## Running the Project

-Simply clone the repository and open `index.html` in your browser to view the project locally.

----

 *This is a portfolio demonstration project by Andrea Baranyiova.*